chrysts/dsn_fewshot/README.md

 There are two backbones separated in different folders.
 - Conv-4, there are two datasets using this backbone: mini-ImageNet and OpenMIC.
 - ResNet-12, there are three datasets using this backbone: mini-ImageNet, tiered-ImageNet, and Cifar-FS.
-[COMINGSOON]

 ## DATASET